apache/apisix-website/website/blog/2022/07/06/use-keycloak-with-api-gateway-to-secure-apis.md

 <!--truncate-->

 OpenID Connect referred to as OIDC, is an authentication protocol based on the OAuth 2.0.
-It allows the client to obtain user information from the identity provider (IdP), e.g., Keycloak, Ory, Okta, Auth0, etc. The open-source API Gateway Apache APISIX supports using the [openid-connect plugin](https://apisix.apache.org/docs/apisix/plugins/openid-connect) to integrate with the above Identify Providers.
+It allows the client to obtain user information from the identity provider (IdP), e.g., Keycloak, Ory, Okta, Auth0, etc. The open-source API Gateway Apache APISIX supports using the [openid-connect plugin](https://apisix.apache.org/docs/apisix/plugins/openid-connect) to integrate with the above identity Providers.
 It will redirect all unauthenticated clients to IdP's login page.
 After the successful authentication, APISIX will pass the user information to the upstream service.

 ![screenshot](https://static.apiseven.com/2022/blog/0706/1.png)